GoogleCloudPlatform/vertex-ai-samples/community-content/pytorch_pre_built_images_deployment/README.md

 # PyTorch Deployment on Google Cloud: Text Classification

-**Deploying PyTorch models using Vertex Prediction pre-built PyTorch images is currently an Experimental feature.
-Pre-GA products and features might have limited support, and changes to pre-GA products and features might not be compatible with other pre-GA versions.
-The Experimental release is covered by the Pre-GA Offerings Terms of your Google Cloud Platform [Terms of Service](https://cloud.google.com/terms).**
+**This is an Experimental release**, covered by the Pre-GA Offerings Terms of your Google Cloud Platform [Terms of Service](https://cloud.google.com/terms).

+Experiments are focused on validating a prototype and are not guaranteed to be released.
+They are not intended for production use or covered by any SLA, support obligation, or deprecation policy and might be subject to backward-incompatible changes.

+**Kindly drop us a note before you run any scale tests.**

+**Do not hesitate to contact cloudml-feedback@google.com if you have any questions or run into any issues.**

+The projects need to be added to the allowlist in order to deploy PyTorch models using Vertex AI Prediction pre-built PyTorch images.
+If you are interested in the feature, please send an email to cloudml-feedback@google.com to provide your project numbers and project ids.

+## Overview

 In the PyTorch on Google Cloud series of blog posts, we aim to share how to deploy PyTorch models at scale on [Vertex AI](https://cloud.google.com/vertex-ai).